 Because brittle bone disease is a chronic condition that can only be treated and not fully cured, Ryan has been a frequent patient at CURE Kenya throughout his life.
 Yet, despite his condition, he is now nine years old and full of life!

 According to the National Organization of Rare Diseases, approximately 20,000 – 50,000 people in the United States live with brittle bone disease.
 In Africa, one out of 100,000 children is born with the condition.
 Using the medical charts of patients admitted and research done at CURE Kenya published in the East African Orthopaedic Journal, CURE determined brittle bone disease is common.
 It constitutes 2% of all cases seen at the hospital.

 Although there are various methods of treating this condition, there is no way to prevent brittle bone disease.
 One approach is bracing to control bowed legs, a side effect of the disease.
 When identified early, bowed legs are easy to manage.
 The second method is surgery.
 Inserting a metal rod in the legs helps reduce the number of fractures.

 It is rare to find children who can benefit from bracing because brittle bones are usually diagnosed after five years old.
 Furthermore, the treatment process can become very tedious, and parents often grow impatient.

-The spiritual ministry offered at the hospital helps parents to realize the specific needs their child has and how to always be ready to help them — ways to be metally prepared to deal with difficult situations as they arise.
+The spiritual ministry offered at the hospital helps parents realize their child’s specific needs and provides ways to prepare for challenging situations as they arise.
 “Ryan and his mother had come a long way, hoping things would be different through ups and downs and their lowest moments.
 Ryan now says that he has accepted, adjusted, and adapted to living with his condition and is very grateful that God opened the door to CURE.”
 Pastor Peter explained.